-On transition to IFRS 16, the Company elected to measure the right-of-use assets at the amount equal to the lease liabilities, adjusted by the amount of any prepaid or accrued lease payments.
-As at April 1, 2019, the Company recognized \$99,880 of right-of-use assets, net of onerous lease provisions of \$10,703, and \$110,583 of lease liabilities, with a \$nil impact on deficit.
-The transition to IFRS 16 did not have a material impact on the Company's results of operations or liquidity.
+The adoption of this guidance resulted in the recognition of operating lease right-of-use assets of \$99,880, net of lease provisions of \$10,703 and \$110,583 of lease liabilities, with a \$nil impact on deficit.
+The transition to ASC 842 did not have a material impact on the Company's results of operations or liquidity.
+When measuring lease liabilities, the Company used its incremental borrowing rate of April 1, 2019 of 4.5%.